pedrocatre/git-hook-story-ticket-number/README.md

 You need to have [nodejs](https://nodejs.org/en/) installed.

-- Add the prepare-commit-msg.js file to the .git/hooks subdirectory of your project.
+- Add the prepare-commit-msg file to the .git/hooks subdirectory of your project.
-- Make the hook file executable: ```chmod +x .git/hooks/prepare-commit-msg.js```
+- Make the hook file executable: ```chmod +x .git/hooks/prepare-commit-msg```